zbuzzeo/the-async-force-ep-1/README.md

 ## Excercise
 *Remember to commit after each step.*

-2. Make a /js folder and create an app.js file in it.
+2. Make a `/js` folder and create an `app.js` file in it.
-4. In the index.html file, load app.js via script tags.
+4. In the `index.html` file, load `app.js` via script tags.
 5. Use live-reload to serve up the files to your browser.
-6. Construct your XHR requests in the app.js to the following endpoints and retrieve the data specified.
+6. Construct your XHR requests in the `app.js` file to the following endpoints and retrieve the data specified.

    _the instructions below will mention ids and classes from index.html, study that document_